-The latent correlation matrix among student-level variables (see Supplemental Materials, Section 2) provides an advanced organizer in relation to subsequent analyses.
-Math test scores in secondary school (Years 5-9) were substantially and consistently correlated across the five years for both primary-school (Year 4) math grades (rs = .65 to .70) and German grades (rs = .48 to .57).
-Interestingly, these correlations of primary school grades with secondary-school test scores were substantially higher than corresponding correlations between test scores and school grades in secondary school (.26 to .43).
-This is consistent with earlier discussion, and suggests that school grades in untracked primary schools are more like test scores, in that they reflect a more common underlying metric continuum than do grades in Years 5-9 in the highly tracked secondary schools.
-These results have potentially important implications for understanding the grading on a curve phenomenon (see Supplemental Materials, Section 2, for further discussion), as well as our subsequent use of school-average achievement based on these Year 4 math grades.
-Finally, consistent with much previous research, correlations between MSC and school grades (rs = .42 to .62) are higher than the corresponding correlations between MSCs and test scores (rs = .30 to .34).
+The latent correlation matrix among student-level variables (see the online Supplemental Materials, Section 2) provides an advanced organizer in relation to subsequent analyses.
+Math test scores in secondary school (Years 5 through 9) were substantially and consistently correlated across the 5 years for both primary school (Year 4) math grades (rs = .65 to .70) and German grades rs = .48 to .57).
+Interestingly, these correlations of primary school grades with secondary school test scores were substantially higher than corresponding correlations between test scores and school grades in secondary school (.26 to .43).
+This is consistent with earlier discussion, and suggests that school grades in un-tracked primary schools are more like test scores, in that they reflect a more common underlying metric continuum than do grades in Years 5 through 9 in the highly tracked secondary schools.
+These results have potentially important implications for understanding the grading on a curve phenomenon (see Supple- mental Materials, Section 2, for further discussion), as well as our subsequent use of school-average achievement based on these Year 4 math grades.
+Finally, consistent with much previous re- search, correlations between MSC and school grades (rs = .42 to .62) are higher than the corresponding correlations between MSCs and test scores (rs = .30 to .34).